-Released for the Sega CD in 1992, this was Game Arts first RPG title (And their best), and while the game was deemed for obscurity thanks to sparse sales of Sega CD units, master publisher and now defunct Working Designs was kind enough to bring the game back again in 1997 in the Saturn, which was also a system doomed to sink in the depths of oblivion.
-So again Working Designs, must be thanked because finally in 1999 they brought Lunar SSS to the PS1.
+Released for the Sega CD in 1992, Lunar: Silver Star Story was Game Arts’ first RPG title (and its best), and while the game seemed destined for obscurity thanks to sparse sales of Sega CD units, master publisher (now defunct), Working Designs, was kind enough to bring the game back again in 1997 to the Sega Saturn.

-Other than that Working Designs, made some improvements to the amount of monster encounters in the game, and took away Alex’s Magic abilities which might sound like a chore in theory but actually helps to balance the game out in my view.
+Other than that, Working Designs made some improvements to the amount of monster encounters in the game, and the company took away Alex’s Magic abilities which might sound like a chore in theory but actually helps to balance the game out in my view.

-Indeed RPGs in the 32 bit era probably were all inspired to go into a Cinematic route, by the Lunar series, which featured gorgeous Anime FMVs that added to the experience of the game Story and presentation.
-Not only that, but the spoken dialog, and just the long epic story coupled with magnificent character development that very few RPGs have been able to equal much less surpass, made this a ground breaking game in its time, and a timeless masterpiece that will be enjoyed by RPG fanatics in any era.
+Not only that, but the spoken dialog, and the long epic story coupled with magnificent character development that very few RPGs have been able to equal, much less surpass, made Lunar Silver Star Story a groundbreaking game in its time, and a timeless masterpiece that will be enjoyed by RPG fanatics in any era.

 OLD BUT CHARMING

-Graphically there isn’t much to say here, except that the artwork has survived well enough that, as long as you don’t have a problem with 2-D graphics in the year 2006, the game will be a treat to the eyes.
-This is as good as graphics got in the 16 bit generation, the game is up there with FFVI, Lunar 2 and Trigger.
+Graphically, there isn’t much to say here, except that the artwork has aged well enough that as long as you don’t have a problem with 2-D graphics in the year 2006, the game will be a treat to the eyes.
+This is as good as graphics got in the 16 bit generation, the game is up there with FFVI, Lunar 2: Eternal Blue and Chrono Trigger.

-The backgrounds are as bright and as crisp as the characters are, the bosses are beautifully designed, the only downer here is the over simplistic world map, which while pulling the job of delivering a convincing world, it could have been better as even some of the latter SNES RPGs featured better looking and more interactive world maps.
+The backgrounds are as bright and as crisp as the characters are.
+The bosses are beautifully designed, as are the enemies, the only downer here is the over simplistic world map, which does the job of delivering a convincing world, but it could have been better as even some of the latter SNES RPGs featured better looking, and more 3-D like world maps.

 IWADARE AT HIS BEST

-Noriyuki Iwadare is a premier composer, and Lunar in my opinion is far and away his best work, its amazing that after composing the soundtracks for the three Grandias and Radiata Stories, he still cant quite surpass his work on the two Original Lunars.
-Its hard to go against Uematsu here, specially because the Sega CD had better sound capabilities than the SNES, but I actually find the soundtrack here superior to that in FFIV and FFV.
-Stating this speaks more of Lunar SSS greatness rather than demeaning FFVI-V’s orchestrations which are considered rightfully great by this reviewer.
+It is hard to go against Uematsu here, especially because the Sega CD had better sound capabilities than the SNES, but I actually find the soundtrack here superior to that in FFIV and FFV.
+This statement speaks more of Lunar Silver Star Story’s greatness rather than demeaning FFVI-V’s orchestrations which are considered rightfully great by this reviewer.

-Musically this game sounds better than most post 32 bit era RPGs and that’s saying something.
-Lunar SSS’s voice acting is superb, and this is to be expected because Working Designs, doesn’t slack in any department, and one of the departments where they really take pride in is voice acting and it shows.
-The voice acting here is as good as you will hear in any anime series.
-However there is an issue with the acting that I didn’t particularly find that it was appropriate, Nall is a Male dragon and yet he sounds like a girl, and I don’t mean like a girly man, but like a 6 year old girl.
+The voice acting here is as good as you will find in any anime series.
+However, there is an issue with the acting that I didn’t particularly find appropriate in regards to a character.
+Nall is a Male dragon and yet he sounds like a girl, and I don’t mean like a girly man, but like a 6 year old girl.
 But that’s a small complaint that was never a distraction.

-During the cut scenes the sounds effects are high class stuff, really there isn’t enough I can say about the aural quality of the game.
+During the cutscenes, the sounds effects are high class stuff.
+Really, there isn’t enough that I can say about the aural quality of the game.
 It’s on par with the greats in any era.

 SIMPLE OLD SCHOOL GAMEPLAY

-So prepare to do a lot of Random battling, which shouldn’t really be called random battling because you can actually see your enemies in the screen and can avoid them if you want to in most cases.
-However avoiding them is not a good idea, because if you do you will get your head handed to you by the tough bosses.
-I spent many hours out of the 28 it took me to finish, battling to level up, and it was smart on my part because I cleaned the house with the last boss, which still presented a challenge like every other boss in the game.
+However, avoiding enemies is not a good idea, because if you do, you will get your head handed to you by the tough bosses.
+I spent many hours out of the 28 that it took me to finish the game battling to level up.
+The approach was smart on my part because I cleaned the house with the last boss, which still presented a challenge (regardless of my grinding habits) like every other boss in the game.